Application history of 3D scanning:

 The new one is even better

-In news about the replacement of the monument on the website of NIA Nizhny Novgorod and in the social networks of the administration of Bolshoy Boldin it says that the old monument after restoration will be restored in 2025 in concrete or polymer concrete.
+The news about the replacement of the monument on the website of NIA Nizhny Novgorod and in the social networks of the Bolshoy Boldin administration says that the old monument after restoration will be restored in 2025 in concrete or polymer concrete.